What is a Cash Sweep?

 Table of Contents

-Cash Sweep Definition
+Cash Sweep Definition in Debt Schedule

 The discretionary, early pay-down of debt reduces the principal balance coming due on the date of maturity – which decreases the credit risk of the borrower.